-- Skill Based Data Rubric grade 8

-- Benchmark Assessments (2) grade 8 MP 1 and 2

-- Pupil Grades grade 8 (first two marking periods)

-- NJSLA 8 Science upon receipt
+- Skill Based Data Rubric grade 8 - Benchmark Assessments (2) grade 8 MP 1 and 2 - Pupil Grades grade 8 (first two marking periods) - NJSLA 8 Science upon receipt

-- Biology/Geophysical placement assessment

-Social Studies: A rubric that brings all of the following criteria into consideration will be used for placement in grade 9 social studies.
+Social Studies: A rubric that brings all of the following criteria into consideration will be used to inform the placement recommendation for grade 9 social studies.

-- Benchmark Assessment: (most recent)

-- Reading and Writing Skills based assessment

-- Grades: 7th grade + 1st semester 8th grade
+- Benchmark Assessment: (most recent) - Reading and Writing Skills based assessment - Grades: 7th grade 2nd semester + 1st semester 8th grade

-World Languages: A rubric that brings all of the following criteria into consideration will be used for placement in grade 9 World Languages.
+World Languages: A rubric that brings all of the following criteria into consideration will be used to inform the placement recommendation for grade 9 World Languages.

 - Benchmark Assessments: Grades 7 and 8

-- Final grades in 7th and 8th grade
+- Grades: 7th grade 2nd semester + 1st semester 8th grade

 - End of year assessment Grade 8

 - English and Social Studies placements

-- Teacher recommendation